loftuxab/alfresco-community-loftux/projects/installer/README_war.txt

 Install MySQL
 -------------

+- If you already have MySQL 4.1 installed, skip to "Install Alfresco"

 - Browse to http://dev.mysql.com/downloads/mysql/4.1.html
-- Download the Windows "without installer" option (~37M)
+- Download the "Windows (x86)" option (~37M)
+- Install once downloaded (run setup.exe)
+- Use Typical setup type
+- You may skip the MySQL.com sign-up
+- Configure using options appropriate to required use
+  - for demo, choose default selected options
+  - for non-English or non-West European languages, choose UTF8 Character set
+  - install as a Windows service
-- Unzip the download in C:\
+  - include MySQL in path

-This will create a folder 'C:\mysql-4.xxxxx'.
-Rename this folder to:
-C:\mysql

-If you already have a MySQL installation, you will either have to uninstall it first, or make any changes as implied by the Manual Installation notes below.
+- Test MySQL is installed and running by opening a command prompt and entering:
+  'mysql -u root -p'
+- When prompted, give the password you set during installation.
+If no errors are reported, then it is installed and running.
+Enter 'quit' to exit.

 Install Alfresco WAR
 --------------------

 - Browse to http://www.alfresco.org/downloads
-- Download the "Alfresco JBoss Bundle" option
+- Download the "Alfresco War Bundle" option
 - Unzip alfrescoWAR.zip in C:\

-This will create a folder 'C:\alfresco'
+This will create a folder 'C:\alfresco'.
+Copy the 'alfresco.war' file to the location appropriate for your application server.

 Create Database
 ---------------

-Navigate to the 'C:\alfresco' folder and run 'db_setup.bat' if you did a new install of MySQL above.
+Navigate to the 'C:\alfresco' folder and run 'db_setup.bat'.

 This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.
+If db_setup fails, this may be because the MySQL service is not running or that the mysql command cannot be found.
+Either correct this or setup the Alfresco database and user manually by loading the 'db_setup.sql' file into MySQL, for example, 'mysql -u root -p <db_setup.sql'.

 You have now installed all the components needed to run the Alfresco server.